West Des Moines Community Schools administers a variety of assessments to provide students, parents, and staff members with performance information.

 - determining the extent to which students are meeting district and state standards.

-- providing data to help enrich the curriculum and instruction.
+- providing data to help improve the curriculum and instruction.

 - assisting with the creation of staff goals.